AnalyticsEnthusiast/AWSRedshiftDataWarehouse/.ipynb_checkpoints/README-checkpoint.md

 <br>

-<p>The project song_dwh.cfg file will need to be set up before scripts can be called.
+<p>The song_dwh.cfg file will need to be set up before scripts can be called.
 Create the admin AWS user who will spin up the Redhift Cluster, add the key and secret to song_dwh.cfg.
-The endpoint and ARN user will be populated in song_dwh.cfg automatically when the create_database.py script is called.</p>
+The endpoint and ARN user will be populated in song_dwh.cfg automatically when the create_database.py script is called, or you can add them manually.</p>

 <br>